OSOceanAcoustics/echopop/docs/theory/acoustics.md

     \tag{1.2}
 $$

 where no directional dependence is assumed.
-For an aggregation comprising $N$ animals, the mean backscattering cross-section is:
+For an aggregation comprising $n$ animals, the mean backscattering cross-section is:

 $$
     \left< \sigma_\text{bs} \right> =